 One of the largest issues the nation faced as it struggled to recover from the American Civil War was the battle against counterfeit money.
 In 1865, directly following the war, it’s estimated that up to one-half of all U.S. currency was actually fake, and the United States Treasury Department found itself in desperate need of a criminal justice agency dedicated to fighting the counterfeiters.
 The United States Secret Service was established to do just that, as a branch of the Treasury Department, and for the next thirty six years the agency’s primary function was to restore the American people’s confidence in the Department and its currency.

-The role of the Secret Service changed significantly in 1901, when President William McKinley was assassinated while attending the Pan-American Exposition in Buffalo, New York.
+The role of the program changed significantly in 1901, when President William McKinley was assassinated while attending the Pan-American Exposition in Buffalo, New York.
 Suddenly it seemed necessary to establish a federal agency responsible for protecting the president, and the Secret Service added this crucial task to its roster.

 The Secret Service Today

 Agents of the Secret Service are authorized to carry firearms, execute warrants, make arrests without warrants, and have primary jurisdiction to investigate any threats made against a protectee or financial crimes that affect federally-insured institutions.
-Secret Service protection is provided to ex-presidents, and their spouses, for the remainder of their lives after they leave office, and Secret Service agents are also often called upon to protect visiting dignitaries from other countries.
+This protection is provided to ex-presidents, and their spouses, for the remainder of their lives after they leave office, and agents are also often called upon to protect visiting dignitaries from other countries.

 Joining the Secret Service